Retesting Findings

 What Is a Retest?

 After you remediate a vulnerability, you want confirmation that the fix is effective.
-A retest runs a focused scan that only targets the specific findings you select, rather than re-scanning the entire application.
+A retest runs a focused pentest that only targets the specific findings you select, rather than retesting the entire application.

 How to Request a Retest